Community Spotlight: Líl̓wat Nation

-From our first visit to the community in the Fall of 2017, we were warmly welcomed by Principal Rosa Andrew and her team at Xet̓ólacw Community School.
-We were gifted cedar by community Elders, and were invited to participate in activities at the school and within the community.
-Learning Bird’s Education Training Manager, Joelle Chemali, was quick to ask to work with Lil’wat.
+From our first visit to the community in Fall 2017, Principal Rosa Andrew and her team at Xet̓ólacw Community School welcomed us warmly to Líl̓wat Nation.
+Community Elders gifted us cedar and invited us to participate in activities at the school and within the community.
+Learning Bird’s Education Training Manager, Joelle Chemali, was quick to ask to work with Líl̓wat.
 “It is just so beautiful in this area,” said Joelle.
-“The views are out of this world and the people in the community are so warm and welcoming.
-Every teacher I’ve met at the school was committed to their role in creating opportunities for their students and providing ways for them to connect to their history and culture.”
+“The views are out of this world, and the people in the community are so warm and welcoming.
+Every educator I’ve met at the school is committed to their role creating opportunities for their learners and providing ways for them to connect to their history and culture.”
 It also does not hurt that this region has some of the best skiing in Canada.
 Joelle always welcomes the opportunity to extend her trips to hit the slopes.

 “I was awestruck when I first arrived in community,” said Joelle.
-She explained that one teacher described the beauty of the land as “like living in a painting”.
+She explained that one educator described the beauty of the land as “like living in a painting.”

-In addition to the Walking the Land resources, the teachers also expressed a need for more locally focused math content.
-The teachers wanted resources the students could understand and relate to.
-Many math resources they had access to used examples that were not part of their students’ frame of reference.
-Instead, the teachers suggested topics such as “Linear Functions Using Nature”, and “Symmetry Using Traditional Baskets”.
-These resources address important math concepts that the students were struggling with using examples common to their everyday lives.
-In the first year of the program, we focused on creating math resources for their grade 10 and 11 students, and this year we focused more on grade 8 math lessons, using data from the community’s fisheries department.
+In addition to the Walking the Land resources, the educators also expressed a need for more locally-focused math content.
+Educators wanted resources learners could understand and relate to.
+Many math resources they had access to used examples that were not part of their learners’ frame of reference.
+Educators suggested “Linear Functions Using Nature” and “Symmetry Using Traditional Baskets.”
+These resources address important math concepts that learners struggled with using common examples from their everyday lives.
+In the program’s first year, we focused on creating math resources for grade 10 and 11 learners.
+This year we focused more on grade 8 math lessons, using data from the community’s fisheries department.

-We also created science content for grade 8 and 9 that included references to their people and their traditions.
-One resource on cellular structure introduces students to the organelles of a eukaryotic cell and talks about the Transformers of Lil’wat tradition as a way of exploring the similarities between humans and animals.
+We also created science content for grades 8 and 9 that included references to their people and traditions.
+One resource on cellular structure introduces learners to the organelles of a eukaryotic cell.
+It uses the Transformers of Líl̓wat tradition to explore the similarities between humans and animals.
 Another resource on genetic mutations investigates how the Spirit Bear of the Great Bear Rainforest got its white fur.

-This year, Joelle was able to return to the community for a second visit to spend more time with the teachers.
-She arranged one-on-one coaching sessions where she sat down with teachers to talk about the topics they would be teaching, and worked with them to find resources on the platform that they could use to support their instruction.
-This time was great for us to connect with teachers at a more personal level, and get a better sense of their students and needs.
+This year, Joelle returned to the community to spend more time with the educators.
+She arranged one-on-one coaching sessions where she sat down with educators to talk about the topics they would be teaching and worked with them to find resources on the platform that they could use to support their instruction.
+This time was great for us to connect with educators personally and better understand their learners and needs.

 “The school is such a warm and friendly environment,” said Joelle.
-“The teachers care about their students and are proud of their achievements.”
-She went on to say that the teachers pay attention to the individual students, helping them explore their interests and tap into their ambitions.
-Projects are tailored to student interests, and families are involved in learning.
+“The educators care about their learners and are proud of their achievements.”
+She went on to say that the educators pay attention to the individual learners, helping them explore their interests and tap into their ambitions.
+They tailor projects to student interests and involve families in learning.

-Of course, no visit to Lil’wat is complete without stopping by to see Lois Joseph at the Community Centre.
-Lois has been a great resource for us as we’ve learned more about the region, the language, and the culture.
+Of course, no visit to Líl̓wat is complete without stopping by to see Lois Joseph at the Community Centre.
+Lois has been a great resource for us as we’ve learned more about the region, language, and culture.
 We hope to have the opportunity to work more with her and her team as our relationship in the community continues to grow.